 - The initial factory default image size setting is "10M". - Selecting "3:2" records images with an aspect ratio of 3:2, which matches the standard aspect ratio of print paper. - The letters "HDTV" stand for "High Definition Television".
 An HDTV screen has an aspect ratio of 16:9, which makes them wider than the usual 4:3 aspect ratio of television screens of the past.
 Your camera can record images that are compatible with the aspect ratio an HDTV screen. - You should regard the print paper sizes suggested here as guidelines only (200 dpi print resolution).

 Using Flash (Flash)

-- 1. In the REC mode, press [▼] ((to) once.
+In the REC mode, press [▼] (☐ ‡) to select the flash setting you want.